 Our results offer partial but limited grounds for optimism.
 On the one hand, within our simplified experimental construct, our subjects allocated more money, on average, to higher-value funds.
 Furthermore, subjects who received the fees instruction paid closer attention to mutual fund fees and allocated their investments into funds with lower fees.
 On the other hand, the effects of even a blunt fees instruction were limited, and investors were unable to identify and avoid clearly inferior fund options.
 In addition, our results suggest that excessive, naïve diversification strategies are driving many investment decisions.
 Although our findings are preliminary, they suggest valuable avenues for future research and important implications for regulation of retail investing.

 Fisch, Jill E. and Wilkinson-Ryan, Tess, "Why Do Retail Investors Make Costly Mistakes?
 An Experiment on Mutual Fund Choice" (2014).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 415.

 Banking and Finance Law Commons, Cognition and Perception Commons, Finance and Financial Management Commons, Law and Economics Commons, Law and Psychology Commons, Other Psychology Commons, Portfolio and Security Analysis Commons, Retirement Security Law Commons, Securities Law Commons